cc7768/lecture-source-py/source/rst/about_py.rst

 Often used to `teach computer science and programming <http://cacm.acm.org/blogs/blog-cacm/176450-python-is-now-the-most-popular-introductory-teaching-language-at-top-us-universities/fulltext>`_.

-For reasons we will discuss, Python is particularly popular within the scientific community
+For reasons we will discuss, Python is particularly popular within the scientific community:

-* academia, NASA, CERN, Wall St., etc., etc.
+* academia, NASA, CERN, etc., etc.

+It is also beginning to `displace familiar tools like Excel <https://news.efinancialcareers.com/us-en/3002556/python-replaced-excel-banking>`_ in the worlds of finance and banking.

 Relative Popularity